 Odor control is not a single-source problem with a single-source solution.
 That's why we find a six-zone approach to odor control to be the most effective.

 Fortunately, today's new litter boxes help hide the odor, and are also a quantum leap forward in pet hygiene.

-Hooded corner and roll-away styles are available to contain waste and spray.
+Nature's Miracle Advanced Hooded Corner Litter Box and roll-away styles are available to contain waste and spray.
 The